tobilg/docker-mesos-spark-shell/README.md

 # Mesos Spark Shell

-A docker image for creating a Spark shell on a Mesos cluster.
-Currently, Mesos 0.22.1-rc6 is supported on `master`.
-The `libmesos.so` was compiled with the [tobilg/docker-mesos](https://github.com/tobilg/docker-mesos) image, extracted and uploaded to Dropbox for being used in the Dockerfile.
+A docker image for creating a Spark 1.4.1 shell on a Mesos cluster.
+Currently, Mesos 0.23.0 is supported via `.deb` installer.

 ### Running